Philosophy & Policies

 All requests for limited use of a designated Erin Hills’ golf cart must be made at least two weeks prior to play and comply with the ADA Guest Golf Cart Policy.
 There are two carts on property available for use by guests with disabilities and they are reserved on a first-come, first served basis (based on when the proper paperwork is submitted).
 Guests with disabilities who require the use of other mobility devices are encouraged to notify Erin Hills of their need for such use at the time of reservation, so that Erin Hills can determine whether the specific mobility device can be accommodated.

 Deposit and Cancelation Policy

-Starting with the 2020 season, there will be a Resort Fee of 7% applied to each room, suite or cottage.
-This fee includes the following services and activities:
+Starting with the 2020 season, a Resort Fee of 7% will be applied to each room, suite or cottage.
+The fee includes the following services and activities: